 Yellow is another color that’s much harder to differentiate.
 Not only is this color similar to cream, but also to gold.
 It’s worth noting that puppies may initially have a white coat, but develop into a more obvious yellow as they age.
 In addition to a color change, patterns may form as well.

 Yellow dog breeds can come in a yellowish gold tan, as seen in the yellow Labrador.
 Or they can come in a lemon (pale yellow), such as the Beagle (though lemon Beagles usually have white too).
-Though, the color will be brighter than gold.
+The color will be brighter than gold.

 Does the Color of a Dog Matter?

 Usually I would say no – all dogs are loving and would make great companions.
 We shouldn’t judge a dog based on his or her appearance.
 However, according to newly-discovered scientific research, the color of a dog may actually matter.

 How does the color of dog matter?
 The University of Sydney in Australia revealed in 2018 that the color of a dog can impact life expectancy and the frequency of health issues.

 Research on Labrador Colors

 Because Labradors were one of the most popular breeds, the Australian university decided to do a study on Labradors.
 As such, they analyzed roughly 33,000 dog patient records from veterinary practices in the United Kingdom.

 What they found was shocking.
 The university researchers discovered that chocolate Labradors had a much higher chance of developing ear or skin conditions.